willipwk/willipwk.github.io/content/authors/admin/_index.md

 <!-- ## About Me -->

-Weikun Peng is a first-year PhD student at Simon Fraser University, advised by [Prof. Manolis Savva](https://msavva.github.io/).
-He received Master degree at National University of Singapore, where he spent wonderful two years working on robotic manipulation with [Prof. Lin Shao](https://linsats.github.io/).
-He received Bachelor degree at Beihang University.
-His research interests are computer graphics and robotics.
-Recently, he is curious about modeling the functionality of objects from ego-centric videos.
+I am a first-year PhD student at Simon Fraser University, advised by [Prof. Manolis Savva](https://msavva.github.io/).
+I received Master degree at National University of Singapore, where I spent wonderful two years working on robotic manipulation with [Prof. Lin Shao](https://linsats.github.io/).
+I received Bachelor degree at Beihang University.
+In addition, I was also fortunate to collaborate with [Prof. Cewu Lu](https://www.mvig.org/) at Shanghai Jiao Tong University and [Yan Wang](https://yanwang202199.github.io/) at SenseTime Research.
+My research interests lie in the intersection of computer graphics and robotics.
+Recently, I'm curious about modeling the functionality of objects from ego-centric videos and thus pushing forward the Real-to-Sim-to-Real learning paradigm in robotics.

-Outside of research, he enjoys cooking and reading.
-His favorite novelist is Stefan Zweig.
+Outside of research, I enjoy hiking, cooking and reading.
+My favorite novelist is Stefan Zweig.